erri120/lotus/README.md

 ### Pre-Installation

 These steps are only needed if you install this Modlist for the first time.
 If you update the Modlist, jump straight to [Updating](#updating).

+#### Installing Microsoft Visual C++ Redistributable Package

+I doubt you need to do this since you likely already have this installed.
+The package is required for MO2 and you can download it from [Microsoft](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads).
+Download the x64 version under "Visual Studio 2015, 2017 and 2019".
+[Direct link](https://aka.ms/vs/16/release/vc_redist.x64.exe) if you can't find it.

 #### Steam Config